-Grit is of my favorite books and concepts in psychology, personal and professional development.
-Angela Duckworth, Professor of Psychology at the University of Pennsylvania, wrote the book GRIT based upon her research into the psychology of success.
+Grit is of my favorite books and concepts in psychology and personal development.
+Angela Duckworth, Professor of Psychology at the University of Pennsylvania, wrote a book called GRIT based upon her research into the psychology of success.
 She interviewed many leaders in business, sports, academia and medicine about what sets the top performers apart from everyone else.
 Everyone concluded that top performers have 2 core qualities: passion and persistence.
 They have a deep love for what they do, and they have a never give up attitude, which their actions reflect.
 She termed the combination of passion and persistence GRIT.

 Through her research, she concluded success is more reflective of consistent practice and refinement of skills, rather than being born with talent.
 A never give up attitude trumps talent.
 But talent and skill can certainly be developed.
 How?
 With what Duckworth calls deliberate practice (clearly defined stretch goals, focus, feedback, repetition and refinement).
 This is a requirement for long-term success.
-But the integral part of that equation is passion and persistence.
-It’s the grit.
 It’s the never give up attitude combined with skill development that leads to long-term success.

 But what if you want to grow and improve grit?
 Can that happen?
 Of course!
 Growing grit entails: cultivating your interests, connecting your work to a purpose beyond yourself, and seeking accountability and feedback from another person like a coach or a mentor to help you along the way.